 While the “FULL SKIN CHECK” takes half an hour or more, we offer an immediate “SPOT CHECK” service for up to 3 or 4 moles or spots that may be concerning you.

-The majority of skin cancers can be simply cut out (excised) using an elliptical excision and the resultant wound or defect sutured (stitched) together.
+The majority of skin cancers can simply be cut out (excised) using an elliptical excision and the resultant wound or defect sutured (stitched) together.
 This is performed under local anaesthetic in the operating theatre at The Melanoma Centre.

 Some skin cancers cannot be easily removed using a simple excision with an ellipse.
 These may require a plastic surgical technique called flap surgery.